solo-io/gloo/docs/content/guides/security/auth/extauth/plugin_auth/_index.md

 {{< /highlight >}}

 ## Summary
-In this guide we installed Enterprise Gloo and configured it to load a sample Go plugin that implements custom auth logic.
+In this guide we installed Gloo Edge Enterprise and configured it to load a sample Go plugin that implements custom auth logic.
 Then we created a simple Virtual Service to route requests to a test upstream.
 Finally, we updated the Virtual Service to use our plugin and saw how requests are allowed or denied based on the custom configuration for our plugin.

 You can cleanup the resources created while following this guide by running: